whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-17-Ipsy-Subscription-September-2015-Review.md

 <DD>Deluxe Sample Size 3-pan 1.7g, Value $3.50 (Full Size 6-pan 5.76g $12)</DD>
 </DL>

 <p>This sample is quite small, but since it's for brows, it'll probably still last me for quite some time.
 It consists of two eyebrow shades and a highlighter.
-I think I'll be able to use these shades either separately or combined as sometimes I like to go lighter more natural on the brows and other times I like them dark and defined.</p>
+I think I'll be able to use these shades either separately or combined as sometimes I like to go lighter more natural and other times I like them dark and defined.</p>
 <br>

 <p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> This month was much better than last month's items.
 I got 2 palettes and a lip product, yay!
 I actually love every single item in my bag and will surely be using them.
 Ipsy got it right again this month!</p>